It’s inevitable, you know.

 Reading all the personal development advice is a good start, but you should also look outside that arena.
 Some of the most useful insights you’ll discover will come from books and articles that have absolutely nothing to do with personal development.

 Sometimes reading fiction, fables and poetry can open your mind to new ways of seeing things.
 Many fiction writers are geniuses at assessing the human condition and creating ways to transform lives.
+You’re not the only one in your situation.
+Over the millennia, humans have repeated the same life issues and authors have written about them and how to overcome those issues.

 Do yourself a favor and learn from them.